jdoiro3/mkdocs-multirepo-demoRepo1/README.md

 # mkdocs-multirepo-demoRepo1

-Used to demo the mkdocs multirepo plugin
+Used to demo the [mkdocs-multirepo-plugin](https://github.com/jdoiro3/mkdocs-multirepo-plugin).